TodePond/TodePondDotCom/wikiblogarden/life/death/complicated/readme.md

 "we just hope that you're happy"

-and my face grew sore, trying to maintain attention but not letting my front slip
+and my face grew sore, trying to maintain attention but not slipping

 "that's all we hope for"